-Information often overlaps when you decrease the size of the page.
+Information often overlaps on the DRS console when you decrease the size of the page.

 You are advised to set the page scale at 100%.

 10.2 Is the Destination Instance Set to Read-only or Read/Write?

 When configuring a migration task, you can set the destination instance to Read-only or Read/Write.